 If you have an employment contract promising you job security, you may not be an at-will employee.
 In Louisiana an employment contract may be written, oral, or implied.
 In the first two types of contracts, your employer makes oral or written promises not to fire you for a certain period of time without good cause.
 In an implied contract, your employer acts in a way that creates a reasonable expectation that you would continue to be employed.
 For example, statements in your employee handbook that specify the terms and duration of your employment may qualify as an implied contract.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.

+It is a violation of federal law to fire employees for enforcing their rights under wage and hour laws.
 Louisiana employees have the right to the federal minimum wage of $7.25 an hour.
 Under federal law, employees are also entitled to overtime pay when they work more than 40 hours in a workweek.
-Although some states require employers to provide meal or rest breaks, Louisiana is not one of them.
-Under federal law, though, employers who choose to offer breaks of 20 minutes or less must pay employees for that time.
-It is a violation of federal law for employers in Louisiana to fire employees for enforcing their rights under wage and hour laws.
+Also, when employers choose to offer breaks of 20 minutes or less, federal law requires that they pay employees for that time.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Louisiana, these rights include: